aleksander-saz/DS-Projects/README.md

 <hr />

-## Part 9  - Second Combined Project
+## Project 9  - Second Combined Project

 **Forecast of client loss for the hotel chain**